Aladdin Sane: Critical reception

-Subsequent events
+Tour

 In February 1973, shortly after Aladdin Sane was completed, Bowie and the band returned to the road for the final portion of the Ziggy Stardust Tour, which Pegg refers to as the "Aladdin Sane Tour".
-The same personnel from the album returned for the tour, with the addition of guitarist John Hutchinson, who had previously performed with Bowie in various projects throughout the late 1960s.
+The same personnel from the album returned for the tour, with the addition of the guitarist John Hutchinson, who had previously performed with Bowie in various projects throughout the late 1960s.
 With the exception of "Lady Grinning Soul", all tracks from Aladdin Sane were added to the setlist.
 Bowie drastically increased his stage demeanor for this portion of the tour, becoming more open and ambiguous compared to the shy persona of previous performances.
 He also underwent numerous costume changes during the shows, even representing the Aladdin Sane character through the use of mime and masks.

 This portion of the tour commenced in the United States before continuing to Japan in April.
-Bowie's stage presence was praised by Japanese audiences and reviewers, with The Japan Times hailing him as theatrically "perhaps the most interesting performer ever in the pop music genre".
-On his arrival back to the UK in early May, where Aladdin Sane had just topped the chart, Bowie's popularity had sourced in his home country; the final UK leg of the tour sold out completely.
+Bowie's stage presence was praised by Japanese audiences and reviewers.
+On his arrival back to the UK in early May, where Aladdin Sane had just topped the chart, Bowie's popularity had soared in his home country; the final UK leg of the tour sold out completely.
 The UK leg made small setlist changes and introduced backdrop banners containing the blue and red lightning bolt Bowie donned on the Aladdin Sane cover artwork.
 Despite a disastrous first show at London's Earls Court Arena, the remaining dates were successful, receiving acclaim from reviewers and audiences.

 The final date of the tour was 3 July 1973, which was performed at the Hammersmith Odeon in London.
 The performance was documented by filmmaker D. A. Pennebaker in a documentary and concert film, which premiered in 1979 and commercially released in 1983 as Ziggy Stardust and the Spiders from Mars, with an accompanying soundtrack album titled Ziggy Stardust: The Motion Picture.
 At this show, Bowie made the sudden surprise announcement that the show would be "the last show that we'll ever do", later understood to mean that he was retiring his Ziggy Stardust persona.
 Although Ronson was told in advance, Bolder and Woodmansey were not, which led to rising tensions between the two and Bowie.
 Additional conflicts regarding compensation led to Woodmansey's dismissal from the Spiders in July.
-Bowie's next album.
-Pin Ups—a covers album devised as a "stop-gap" record to appease RCA—was recorded during the summer of 1973, released in October, and was Bowie's final album recorded with the Spiders, by then comprising only Ronson and Bolder.
+Bowie's next album, Pin Ups—a covers album devised as a "stop-gap" record to appease RCA—was recorded during the summer of 1973, released in October, and was Bowie's final album recorded with the Spiders, by then comprising only Ronson and Bolder.